reecemartin/Electronic-Medical-Reporting/README.md

 # Electronic-Medical-Reporting:
 This project comes from a University Class at the University of Toronto (CSC302: Engineering Large Software Systems).
-The team consisted of Christopher Chiu (https://github.com/chr-chiu), Kory McLean (https://github.com/Kory-McLean), Ellen Chen (https://github.com/BlackSpade741), Reece Martin (https://github.com/reecemartin) and Jayde Yue.
+The team consisted of [Christopher Chiu](https://github.com/chr-chiu), [Kory McLean](https://github.com/Kory-McLean), [Ellen Chen](https://github.com/BlackSpade741), [Reece Martin](https://github.com/reecemartin) and Jayde Yue.
 Chris and Kory primarily worked on the frontend while Ellen, Reece, and Jayde did work for the backend.
 Code Review and some Fixes were done by everyone.

 ## What it does:
 This project is developed to help doctors keep patient medical records using a standardized forms in XML file format defined by a third party.
 Our application ingests this XML, parses it, stores it, dynamically renders it, and allows for form filling the the associated actions with saved responses.